ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 In my opinion, **you should avoid creating components**.
 If you're not sure what to turn into a component — don't.
 Instead, write everything inside a single component until it gets complicated, or the reusable parts become obvious.

-Let's use a basic todo app as an example:
+Let's use a basic todo list app as an example:

 ```svelte:todos.svelte
 <script>